-How well do you know your Occupational Health and Safety Administration recordkeeping requirements?
+How well do you know your Occupational Health and Safety Administration reporting requirements?
 Can you name the differences between Form 301, Form 300, and Form 300A?
 How about the timelines for submitting each document to OSHA?

 If regulatory paperwork makes your head spin, have no fear—the workforce safety and compliance professionals at KPA are here to help.
 We’ve created a quick guide to the fundamentals of OSHA recordkeeping and reporting procedures.
 Continue reading to learn what information needs to be included on each form, how to transmit those forms to OSHA, and important dates for posting and filing.